aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/binary_dep_var_assumption_01.JPG">

 The **_independent variables are not multicollinear_** after Untitled is removed.
 If only pairwise correlation is used, the assumption may appear to hold as no pair has a strong R<sup>2</sup> value.
-It is more thorough to regress each predictor on the others to determine how much larger the variance of each coefficient becomes when the corresponding predictor is included; a variance inflation factor greater than 10 is a rule of thumb for the potential presence multicollinearity (Pardoe, p.206-9).
+It is helpful to regress each predictor on the others to determine how much larger the variance of each coefficient becomes when the corresponding predictor is included; a variance inflation factor greater than 10 is potentially indicative of multicollinearity (Pardoe, p.206-9).

 <img src="https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/blob/main/Other%20Files/multicollinearity_assumption_01.JPG" width="325" height="400">